Elliptic and triangular flow of (anti)deuterons in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV: Data sample and analysis techniques

 The purity of the sample of deuterons identified using the TPC in the 0.8~$<$~\pt~$<$~1.4~\gmom\ interval is around 100\%.
 In this transverse momentum interval the \vtwo\ and \vthree\ coefficients were evaluated on a track-by-track basis and then averaged in each \pt\ interval.
 For higher \pt, the $v_{n}$ coefficients are calculated in different ranges of $\Delta$M. The $v_{n}$($\Delta$M) contains contributions from the signal ($v_n^{\mathrm{sig}}$) and from the background ($v_n^{\mathrm{bkg}}$)

 where N$^{\rm{sig}}$ is the number of \mbox{deuterons}, N$^{\rm{bkg}}$ the number of background particles and N$^{\rm{tot}}$ is their sum.
-The signal $v_{n}$ is extracted from a fit to the observed $v_{n}$ as a function of $\Delta$M, in which the background is described using a first-order polynomial function, the signal using a Gaussian with an exponential tail, while N$^{\rm{sig}}$ and N$^{\rm{bkg}}$ are obtained from the fit to the $\Delta \rm{M}$ distribution.
+The signal $v_{n}$ is extracted from a fit to the observed $v_{n}$ as a function of $\Delta$M, in which $v_n^{\mathrm{bkg}}$ is described using a first-order polynomial function, and $v_n^{\mathrm{sig}}$ is a free fit parameter.
+N$^{\rm{sig}}$ and N$^{\rm{bkg}}$ are obtained from the fit to the $\Delta \rm{M}$ distribution using a Gaussian with an exponential tail for the signal and an exponential for the background.
 The signal extraction procedure is illustrated in Fig.~\ref{fig:method} for 2.2~$\leq~$\pt~$<$~2.4 \GeVc (2.0~$\leq~$\pt~$<$~2.4 \GeVc for \vthree) in the centrality interval 20--30$\%$.

 The elliptic and triangular flow of \mbox{deuterons} are measured in centrality intervals of 5$\%$ width and then the results in wider centrality intervals are obtained as weighted averages of these measurements using the number of deuteron candidates, in the same centrality interval of 5$\%$ width as a weight, similarly to what was performed in~\cite{3HeFlowALICE}.